tedneward/Azgaarnoth/Races/Dragonmarked.md

 ### Traits
 The Mark of Healing manifests exclusively on halflings.
 If your character has the Mark of Healing, this is your halfling subrace.

-Ability Score Increase.
+* **Ability Score Increase**.
 Your Wisdom score increases by 1.

-Medical Intuition.
+* **Medical Intuition**.
 When you make a Wisdom (Medicine) check, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Healing Touch.
+* **Healing Touch**.
 As an action, you can draw power from your dragonmark to spend one of your Hit Dice and revitalize yourself or a creature you touch.
 Roll the die, add your Wisdom modifier, and the creature regains a number of hit points equal to the total.
 Once you use this trait, you can’t use it again until you finish a short or long rest.
 Jorasco’s Blessing.
 You know the cantrip spare the dying.
 Wisdom is your spellcasting ability for this.

 ## The Mark of Hospitality